21 Most Expensive Disney Movies Of All Time: 'Tangled', 'Moana' And More

 Watch here.

 Despite its stellar cast (Johnny Depp, Armie Hammer, and Helena Bonham Carter among others) and a rather generous budget, Gore Verbinski’s The Lone Ranger (2013) is widely considered to be a bomb.
-In addition to its USD 250 billion production costs, the movie also racked up around USD 150 million in marketing costs – all of which were not recouped upon its release, when the film grossed only USD 260.5 million worldwide.
+In addition to its USD 250 billion (INR 2,08,34,07 approx.) production costs, the movie also racked up around USD 150 million (INR1,250 crore approx.) in marketing costs – all of which were not recouped upon its release, when the film grossed only USD 260.5 million (INR 2,170 crore approx.) worldwide.
 The film centers a story told in retrospect by Native American Tonto, who recounts his adventures with his old companion John Reid, a lawman famously known as the Lone Ranger.

 Watch here.

-Disney’s live action The Lion King movie was released in 2019, grossing USD 1,663 billion worldwide.
+Disney’s live action The Lion King movie was released in 2019, grossing USD 1,663 billion (INR 13,858 crore approx.) worldwide.
 The photorealistic computer animated film features the vocal talents of many top-tier industry names, including Donald Glover, Seth Rogen, Chiwetel Ejiofor, John Oliver, James Earl Jones, and even the queen bee herself: Beyoncé Knowles-Carter.
-With a budget of USD 260 million, it is one of the most expensive films ever made by Disney and is currently the 9th highest grossing film of all time.
+With a budget of USD 260 million (INR 2,166 crore approx.), it is one of the most expensive films ever made by Disney and is currently the 9th highest grossing film of all time.

 Watch here.